having cardiac catheterisation and coronary angiography, your pulse and blood pressure will be checked and recorded.

-The following advice may help your recovery:
+The advice listed below may help with your recovery.

 - Do not drive for 24 hours.